oussama-gourari/Skycast/README.md

   - `CLIENT_ID` and `CLIENT_SECRET`: obtained in step 1.

-  - `REDDIT_USERNAME` and `REDDIT_PASSWORD`: Username and password of bot's Reddit account.
+  - `REDDIT_USERNAME` and `REDDIT_PASSWORD`: Username and password of Skycast's Reddit account.

   - `BSKY_HANDLE` and `BSKY_PASSWORD`: Bluesky account's handle and password.

-  - `BOT_HOSTER`: Reddit username (without the prefix u/) of the person hosting the bot.
+  - `BOT_HOSTER`: Reddit username (without the prefix u/) of the person hosting Skycast.

-  - `SUBREDDIT`: Subreddit name (without the prefix r/) where the bot will operate.
+  - `SUBREDDIT`: Subreddit name (without the prefix r/) where Skycast will operate.

   - `TITLE_REGEX`: Regular expression checked against each post's title to decide if it should be shared or not.